 Tanabata: The Night When Love Prevails

-Wish Upon a Star
+This July, Wish Upon A Star

 One of the most famous summer festivals in Japan, Tanabata, usually celebrated on July 7, literally means the “seventh night.”
 Known as the Star Festival, it is one of the many Japanese festivals originating from China and has been celebrated in Japan since the 700s.